Install on Azure

 To deploy Medplum in Azure, the process is divided into two parts:

-This division allows a fully customizable deployment, for example: if a customer wants to use an existing K8s cluster, they can just deploy the helm chart to it.
+This division allows a fully customizable deployment, for example: if a customer wants to use an existing Kubernetes cluster, they can just deploy the Helm chart to it.

 See Generate Configuration Secret